Live suggestions

 When implementing live suggestions on your website, here are a couple of things you might want to consider:

-• While our keyup event handler works, it is not fine-tuned to our needs.
+event handler works, it is not fine-tuned to our needs.
 The API is called on every keystroke, including Shift, Ctrl, and other non-character keys.
-Although Pandosearch is built for heavy request loads, firing unnecessary requests may still negatively impact user experience depending on your visitors' network connection quality.
+Although Pandosearch is built for heavy request loads, firing unnecessary requests may still negatively impact user experience depending on your visitors' network connection quality. - Also not included in the example are key bindings for the up and down arrow keys and Enter key for navigating and selecting suggestions and hits.
+Adding this greatly improves the user experience for users with a keyboard as their preferred method for navigation.

-• We did not touch the subject of accessibility, as it would distract from the main message of this guide.
+- We did not touch the subject of accessibility, as it would distract from the main message of this guide.
 Depending on your domain, you may need to include this when implementing live suggestions.
 The Accessibility pages on MDN are a great starting point for further research.

-• Styling (CSS) is intentionally left up to you, as you know best what fits within the overall design of your website.
+- Styling (CSS) is intentionally left up to you, as you know best what fits within the overall design of your website.

 Given all the above, you may want to consider an existing autocomplete widget or library, either in vanilla JavaScript or specifically built for the JavaScript framework(s) you already use.
 This can be a great choice, as things like sophisticated keyboard event handling and accessibility support are often built-in, potentially saving you a ton of work.
 When investigating this option, do make sure you look for the ability to customize the live suggestions HTML output, specifically in the following ways:

-• Ensure that you are able to generate two different lists of HTML elements (suggestions and hits).
+- Ensure that you are able to generate two different lists of HTML elements (suggestions and hits).
 Some autocomplete widgets assume homogeneous data, which can make it hard or even impossible to show Pandosearch suggestions and hits simultaneously.

-• Ensure that you are able to show direct hyperlinks in the live suggestions.
-Some autocomplete widgets assume that you only want to show suggestions to use as an input value.
-In case of instant hits, this is not enough, as they contain a direct link to a webpage and not a suggestion for a search query.
+- Ensure that you are able to show direct hyperlinks in the live suggestions.
+Some autocomplete widgets assume that you only want to show suggestions to use as an

 And that's it for this guide.
 Up to the next one: search results.